Overview

 });

-You can see that we have used our new properties ("capacity", "distance") but also the predefined "name" property - both will work fine.
+You can see that we have used our new properties (capacity, distance) but also the predefined name property - both will work fine.

 Automatic Row Sorting

-In order to activate the built-in row sorting support, we just need to define the field that will be used for each column using sort property or the rowHeaderColumns array:
+In order to activate the built-in row sorting support, we just need to define the field that will be used for each column using the sort property or the rowHeaderColumns array:

-var dp = new DayPilot.Scheduler("dp", {
+const scheduler = new DayPilot.Scheduler("scheduler", {

 rowHeaderColumns: [